 - Financial Literacy and Social Services Support

-Parinaam’s UUP Program was launched in September 2009 in a slum in Bangalore.
-Since its inception and until the first half of 2012 there were 289 primary women beneficiaries and 1088 family members (including 752 children).
-80 women have “graduated” to microfinance services and for 76 women we managed to get them their own bank accounts and thereby a safe place to save.
+Parinaam's UUP Program was launched in September 2009 in a slum in Bangalore.
+Since its inception and until the end of June, 2013 there were 652 primary women beneficiaries and 3117 family members (including 1617 children).
+158 women have graduated, 108 of them to microfinance services, and for 227 women we managed to get them their own bank accounts and thereby a safe place to save.
 This project has brought hope and change (parinaama) for a better life (ujjivan) to these women and their families.

-The program is currently running in four slums of Bangalore.
+The program is currently running in eight slums of Bangalore.
 We hope to roll out the program to other cities in India.